GraydonHall42/Student-Registration-App/README.md

 # ENSF 607 Project - StudentRegistrationApp

 The Student Registration App is a model of an application that students at a given school could use to register for classes.
 This app uses an MVC design pattern with a simple GUI.
 A student enters their name and student number which is varified by the app before they are allowed to register.
-Once they are authenticated, a student will find and select the course and offering section they would like to enroll in.
+Once they are authenticated, a student will find and select the course and offering section they would like to enroll in.<br>
+The goal of this project was to expand on our original student registration system we built, by adding a GUI, as well as refactoring the code to utilize an MVC design pattern.

 ![StudentRegistrationExample](StudentRegistrationApp.gif)